 Tummy troubles are never fun, but having gas can be particularly miserable.
-Not only does gas mean an uncomfortable balloon belly, but it also threatens some pretty dang awkward social situations.
+Not only does gas mean an uncomfortable balloon belly, but it also threatens some pretty awkward social situations.

 We asked the experts to share the most common culprits behind stanky fumes and bloating.
 (Plus, what you can do to deflate.)